betnero/tickstock/README.md

     - Take user input about requested stock tickers [FEATURE ADDED]
     - Download data for all requested stock tickers for the requested time interval [FEATURE ADDED]
     - Load the data into a csv file [FEATURE ADDED]
-    - Place the csv in a specific directory
+    - Place the csv in a specific directory [FEATURE ADDED]
     - Place data in a database (sqlite) [FEATURE ADDED]
     - Provide a mechanism for database manipulation [FEATURE ADDED]